CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 ## BRIEF PLAYER TURN SUMMARY

 Play consists of a series of “Player Turns.”
 During your turn, follow the steps outlined in this turn summary.
 Then, your opponent does the same during his turn.
 You and your opponent alternate turns until the game ends.
-This turn summary is included here to give you an idea of how play proceeds; see p.
-68-70 for the Full Player Turn Summary.
+This turn summary is included here to give you an idea of how play proceeds; see [p.
+68-70 for the Full Player Turn Summary](/rules-archive/the-wizards-unlimited#full-player-turn-summary).

 _Untap Phase_ — Each of your characters may do one of the following: Untap **or** Heal (if at a Haven site).
-In addition, untap (see page 15) all of your other tapped non-site cards.
+In addition, untap (see [page 15](/rules-archive/the-wizards-unlimited#tapping-and-card-positions)) all of your other tapped non-site cards.

 _Organization Phase_ — You may take the following actions in any order: play one character (if allowed) or your Wizard (if available), reorganize your companies, transfer items between characters (corruption checks required), and store items (corruption checks required).
 In addition, each of your companies may plan its movement by playing a new site card face down on its present site card.

 _Long-event Phase_ — Discard your resource long-events and your opponent’s hazard long-events.
 Play new resource long-event cards.

 _Movement/Hazard Phase_ — One at a time, each of your companies takes the following actions.
-The company turns over its new site card (if it has one); its current site becomes its site of origin.
-If the company moved to a non-Haven site, you may draw up to the # of cards indicated by the site that it is moving to (at least one card must be draw); your opponent does the same.
-If the company is moving to a Haven site, you may draw up to the # of cards indicated by the site that you are moving from (at least one card must be drawn); your opponent does the same.
+The company turns over its new site card (if it has one); its current site becomes its _site of origin_.
+If the company moved to a non-Haven site, you _may_ draw up to the # of cards indicated by the site that it is _moving to_ (at least one card must be draw); your opponent does the same.
+If the company is moving to a Haven site, you _may_ draw up to the # of cards indicated by the site that you are _moving from_ (at least one card must be drawn); your opponent does the same.
 Next, your opponent may play allowable hazard cards on the company; the maximum number of hazards that may be played on a company is equal to the size of the company (to a minimum of two).
 Finally, remove the site of origin card and each player discards or draws so that he has eight cards in his hand.

-_Site Phase_ — One at a time, each of your companies may take the following actions at its current, untapped site.
+_Site Phase_ — One at a time, each of your companies _may_ take the following actions at its current, untapped site.
 The company decides to enter and explore the site.
 First, if the site has an automatic-attack, it attacks the company.
 Then, the company may attempt to play one item, ally, faction, or information resource card that is “playable” at that site.
 A character in the company must tap to make this attempt.
 If the card is successfully played, tap the site.

 _End-of-Turn Phase_ — Each player may discard one card.
 Then each player must draw or discard so that his hand has eight cards.

 ## PLAYER NOTES

  - Site cards (and region cards in the Standard Game) represent the geography of Middle-earth.
 They are used to control the acquisition of resources, but they should not direct play.
 Instead, a player should examine the resources in his hand and then select a nearby site to travel to.
 Initially, do not worry too much about which site to use, just pick one that has the resource type you want to play.
 It also helps if you preselect the location cards you are most likely to use when you put together a play deck.
- - In METW you will draw multiple cards each turn, and in some cases you will have to discard a number of cards each turn.
+ - In _METW_ you will draw multiple cards each turn, and in some cases you will have to discard a number of cards each turn.
 Don’t let this worry you, it’s part of the flow of play.
-Just keep cards that are immediately useful during the next turn or that are crucial to your overall strategy (i.e., your primary resource acquisition strategy).
+Just keep cards that are immediately useful during the next turn **or** that are crucial to your overall strategy (i.e., your primary resource acquisition strategy).

 #### Notes For Players of other Collectible Card Games

 If you have played other collectible card games (CCG), there are several key factors to keep in mind:

- - METW is less tactical and more strategic than some other CCGs.
+ - _METW_ is less tactical and more strategic than some other CCGs.
 There is combat, but it is not the dominant focus of the game.
- - The players in METW are in direct competition with each other to marshal resources.
+ - The players in _METW_ are in direct competition with each other to marshal resources.
 However, only hazards directly attack the players’ characters and they are handled in a less controlled fashion (e.g., they are only played during your opponent’s movement/hazard phase, hazard creatures do not remain in play, etc.).
- - For timing purposes, all cards in METW are played and tapped with the same “speed” (effects take place instantly).
+ - For timing purposes, all cards in _METW_ are played and tapped with the same “speed” (effects take place instantly).
 But, a player may only play resource cards during his own turn, and a player may only play hazard cards during his opponent’s movement/hazard phase.

 {: .note }
 > **Clarification:** The card, Twilight, is an exception to this rule—it can be played at anytime, either as a resource or as a hazard (it does not count against the hazard limit).
 Certain other cards specifically state when they may be played.